antonio-datahack/snowflake/preguntas-entrevistas.md

 **1) Tell me about yourself:**

-well, I'm an ex opera singer, I used to work in the choir of Stralsund opera house.
+I'm an ex opera singer, I used to work in the choir of Stralsund opera house.
 But I was learning to program by myself and It was really taking all my mind at the point that I started to think that it was really my vocation, even more than singing that is something that I really love.

 All my life I have done things that I love, not just sing but also I like doing martial art.
 I am 3er Dan in aikido and a blue belt in BJJ and probably most of my soft skills come from martial arts.

 I am from Argentina, my father is a businessman and as you probably know Argentina has an eternal inflation problem and we have gone through many crises because of that.
 And I have seen my father going bankrupt and starting from scratch many times.
 And also I saw my father making really good money, just because he loves working and because he is really passionate about what he does.
-I think I learned a lot from him and when I decide to change career I was not broke, I had a stable job but I wanted to start again.
-And of course, I was not afraid because I know how to do that I have seen that all my life and the secret is just, to love what you are doing and working hard, but also trying to be smart.
+I think I learned a lot from him and when I decided to change career I was not broke, I had a stable job but I wanted to start again.
+And of course, I was not afraid because I knew how to do that I have seen that all my life and the secret is just, to love what you are doing, working hard and even you need to be smart, sensible.

 I really like reading books, I always read a lot of novels, books on philosophy, political theory, and poetry.
-Probably what I most enjoy reading is poetry, because poetry needs a lot of the reader's content, if the reader does not engage his senses when reading, perhaps the words of poetry are going to be like empty words.
-But in the last years, I read a lot about python and machine learning and also about how to change habits.
+Probably what I most enjoy reading is poetry, because poetry needs a lot of the reader's engagement and sensitivity.
+But in the last years, I have read a lot about python, machine learning and about how to change habits as wel.

 And regarding computers I really like them and I wanted the learn IT security and 4 years ago I was talking with a cousin of mine who is a programmer and he says to me, not! what you have to do is to learn to program with PHP and python..... ok...
 I started to learn php and then I discovered data science and I fell totally in love with it and it also has something that I like a lot and it is math.

 **2) What is your greatest strength.**

 I am a person who really likes processes, the process that leads someone to become a data analyst, a team to reach its goals.
-How people, teams, mentality, environment, habits are formed to achieve a task.
+How people, teams, mentality, environment, habits work towards achieving a task.
 I am also a person who really likes to create spaces where others feel safe to be themselves.
 I think I have an analytical mindset and quite creative at the same time.
 So I am always looking for alternative or new ways to do a task or find an answer.